Kamon Farm Conservation Project: Protect Ipswich's Drinking Water Supply!

 Help raise the remaining funds needed to preserve this property with agenerous

-Ipswich residents: please VOTE at Town Meeting on Tuesday, May 12th to allocate Open Space Bond funds to conserve Kamon Farm
+Ipswich residents: there will be an opportunity to VOTE at Town Meeting this fall to allocate $450,000 in Open Space Bond funds to conserve Kamon Farm.
+If the full amount of

 Financing & Future